MikeCurleyCoosan/myproject/README.md

 ## 2.0 Use of this Project
 ----

-This project has being used as a learning tool and an introduction to data analytics concepts and techniques using a real-world dataset.
-The project provides Python based tools for studying the Palmer Penguin dataset.
-Whether you're a researcher, student, or data enthusiast, this project offers a powerful set of tools and functionalities to analyze and visualize the Palmer Penguin dataset, particularly for those who are new to data analytics.
+This project has being used as a learning tool and an introduction to data analytics concepts and techniques using a real-world dataset ([The Palmer Penguins Dataset](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv)).
+The project provides Python based tools for studying the dataset.
+Whether you're a researcher, student, or data enthusiast, this project offers a powerful set of tools and functionalities to help analyze and visualize the Palmer Penguin dataset, particularly for those who are new to data analytics.

 ### 2.1 Getting Started